Ultimate Provo Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-The need for more rental properties in a community may be determined by evaluating the short-term rental occupancy rate.
-A high occupancy rate indicates that an additional amount of short-term rental space is required.
-If landlords in the market are having challenges filling their current properties, you will have trouble filling yours.
+The need for more rental units in a market may be checked by evaluating the short-term rental occupancy rate.
+A high occupancy rate signifies that an extra source of short-term rental space is required.
+If property owners in the area are having challenges renting their existing units, you will have trouble renting yours.

 Short-Term Rental Cash-on-Cash Return